 Available to: 2nd and 3rd year students

-The Civil Clinic is designed to teach essential skills (interviewing, counseling, problem-analysis, negotiation) for the practice of law.
-The class promotes reflection upon individual strengths and preferences in legal work.
+Civil externships are designed to teach essential skills (interviewing, counseling, problem-analysis, negotiation) for the practice of law.
+The accompanying class promotes reflection upon individual strengths and preferences in legal work.

 Placements (2 – 5 cr., P/F, Fall, Spring, & Summer): Students will apply and develop lawyering skills in representing their own clients at public interest law offices and with pro bono attorneys.
 They interview and advise clients, develop strategies, and negotiate and advocate on their clients’ behalf in administrative & court hearings.
 Placements include: